6/14/2020

 Chief Executive Officer

 So I would say one is let's kind of break the business into a few different buckets.
-So one, I would say that our cash trading performance was good.
+So one, I would say that our cash markets, Trading performance was good.
 It was strong.
-And I would say that, again, it's early to see, but we did not do as well in either of prime or delta one – prime finance delta one derivatives.
-From a equification perspective, if you actually look into our capital markets numbers, you see a very strong number in ECM that our ECM business was up 56 percent on a -over-year basis.
-So in terms of the capital raising aspects of it, we were quite active in most of the headline deals that were done.
-And so, again, cash trading okay.
-We'll see where things come out, but not as good performance in derivatives delta one – prime finance – and a strong performance in terms of ECM.
+And I would say that, again, it's early to see, but we did not do as well in either of prime or delta one, prime finance delta one derivatives.
+From a equification perspective, if you actually look into our capital markets numbers, you see a very strong number in ECM that are Our ECM business was up 56% on a year-over-year basis.
+So in terms of the capital raising aspects of it, we were quite active in, you know, most of the headline deals that were done.
+And so, again, you know, cash trading okay.
+We'll see where things come out, but not as good performance in derivatives, Delta I, prime finance, and a strong performance in terms of ECM.

 speaker